codebar/tutorials/sql/solutions/lesson3.md

  WHERE country_of_birth IS NOT country_of_residence;
 ```

 ## L3.3 Show the age of the oldest person.
-(Find a different way to the one use in Lesson 2).
+(Find a different way to the one used in Lesson 2).

 Solution 1:
 ```SQL